The Live-In Kitchen

 Crispy Baked Black Bean Tacos

-Crispy baked black bean tacos on a wood cutting board with pico de gallo and sour cream
+Crispy baked black bean tacos on a serving platter topped with pico next to a bowl of pico and a bowl of sour cream.

 Jump to Recipe